tomlurge/visionion/README.md

 		 c		bi		bidirectional connections	number
 		 c		cen		possible censorship events	number
-		 c		drq		number of bytes spent...	number 			... on answering directory requests
+		 c		drq		number of bytes spent...	number 			... on answering directory requests bgmed		cwf		consensus_weight_fraction	number			(1)

-	the following 4 fields are per relay data - orthogonal to all the above. rbged		cwf		consensus_weight_fraction	number			average probability of a client picking a specific relay for their path
-	rbged		pe		exit_probability			number			probability of a client picking a specific relay for their exit position rbged		pg		guard_probability			number
+	bgmed		pe		exit_probability			number			(2)
+	bgmed		pg		guard_probability			number			(3)
-	rbged		pm		middle_probability			number
+	bgmed		pm		middle_probability			number			(4)
-	they need subdocuments eg:
-				10p		10% probality				number			percentage of relays that have a 10% probablity 20p		...											of being used as exit node
-				30p     and so forth

-"consensus_weight_fraction": Fraction of this relay's consensus weight compared to the sum of all consensus weights in the network.
+(1) "consensus_weight_fraction": Fraction of this relay's consensus weight compared to the sum of all consensus weights in the network.
 This fraction is a very rough approximation of the probability of this relay to be selected by clients.
-"guard_probability": Probability of this relay to be selected for the guard position.
+(2) "guard_probability": Probability of this relay to be selected for the guard position.
 This probability is calculated based on consensus weights, relay flags, and bandwidth weights in the consensus.
 Path selection depends on more factors, so that this probability can only be an approximation.
-"middle_probability": Probability of this relay to be selected for the middle position.
+(3) "middle_probability": Probability of this relay to be selected for the middle position.
 This probability is calculated based on consensus weights, relay flags, and bandwidth weights in the consensus.
 Path selection depends on more factors, so that this probability can only be an approximation.
-"exit_probability": Probability of this relay to be selected for the exit position.
+(4) "exit_probability": Probability of this relay to be selected for the exit position.
 This probability is calculated based on consensus weights, relay flags, and bandwidth weights in the consensus.
 Path selection depends on more factors, so that this probability can only be an approximation.
+They need subdocuments eg:
+				10p		10% probality				number			percentage of relays that have a 10% probablity 20p		...											of being used as exit node
+				30p     and so forth

 **timedate intervals**
 we want to zoom in and out the timeline, so we need it at different scales